Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 Take a look at the state of [Texas.](https://en.wikipedia.org/wiki/Texas) An [economic powerhouse](https://en.wikipedia.org/wiki/Economy_of_Texas) in its own right, it is also abundant with 'developable' land and has fewer zoning restrictions.

-This freedom to use real estate space as developers see fit contributes to lower prices.
+Freedom to use real estate space as developers see fit can create lower prices.
 Surprise, surprise.
 Texas boasts [cheaper than average](https://www.kxan.com/news/texas/how-texas-compares-to-the-average-us-home-price/) home prices amongst a booming job market.[^3]

 Of course, there are always other factors that affect home prices like taxes, disasters, and geography.